Medically reviewed by Drugs.com. Last updated on Jan 7, 2022.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of pravastatin in children 8 to 18 years of age.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of pravastatin in children 8 years of age and older.
 However, safety and efficacy have not been established in children younger than 8 years of age.

 Teenage girls taking pravastatin should be counseled on appropriate birth control methods to prevent pregnancy.